 Located on the eastern edge of the Texas Hill Country, nearly in Driftwood (but not quite), the Wizard Academy’s campus sits perched atop a limestone cliff overlooking stunning hills covered in live oak, juniper, Texas oak, and honey mesquite.
 You’ll find it off of FM 1826, at 16221 Crystal Hills Dr. Austin, TX 78737.
 If you’re coming from downtown Austin, you’ll be able to reach it in 30-50 minutes depending on traffic.

-The free chapel offers six time slots per day.
+The mostly-free chapel offers six time slots per day.
 You have access to the chapel and Diamond Pavilion for 1.5 hours.
 You have access to the changing rooms 30 minutes prior to your time slot.

 The time slots are as follows: